Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Introduction

 As mentioned above, in order to declutter notation we will write $\Gpd, \Cat$ and $\Cat_2$ for the \icats{} of $\infty$-groupoids (or spaces), $\infty$-categories and $(\infty, 2)$-categories, respectively.
 By default we use complete two-fold Segal spaces as the definition of the latter, but we will also need to discuss other models in \cref{sec:laxgray}.

-The letter $\iota$ will denote the core of an $\infty$-category, \ie{} the $\infty$-groupoid spanned by its equivalences.
+The letter $\iota$ will denote the core of an $\infty$-category, \ie{} the $\infty$-groupoid spanned by its equivalences, and $|\cdot|$ its realisation.
 By a subcategory of an $\infty$-category we mean a functor such that the induced morphisms on mapping \igpds{} and cores are inclusions of path components.
 A subcategory is \emph{full} if the functor furthermore induces equivalences on mapping \igpds{}, while it is \emph{wide} if the functor induces an equivalence on cores.
-Similarly, a sub-$2$-category of an $(\infty, 2)$-category is a functor inducing subcategory inclusions on mapping \icats{} and a monomorphism on underlying \igpds{}; we say such a sub-$2$-category is \emph{1-full} if it locally full, \ie{} is given by full subcategory inclusions on mapping \icats{}.
+Similarly, a sub-$2$-category of an $(\infty, 2)$-category is a functor inducing subcategory inclusions on mapping \icats{} and an inclusion of path components on underlying \igpds{}; we say such a sub-$2$-category is \emph{1-full} if it is locally full, \ie{} given by full subcategory inclusions on mapping \icats{}.

 Throughout, we shall use small caps such as $\CAT$ to indicate the large variants of $\infty$-categories and boldface such as $\tCat$ to indicate the $(\infty,2)$-categorical variants.
 We have also reserved sub- and superscripts on category names to refer to changes on morphisms, \eg{} $\cart(A) \subseteq \Cartlax(A)$.